joehinmoro/I4GxZ-Node-03-Arrow-Functions/README.md

 #

-This is a CLI/console based integer guessing game
+This is an integer guessing game.

 A review mode feature was added to the program to help the reviewer/grader guess correctly or wrongly at will.

+index.js: Task implemented with Node JS

+alternative.js: Task implemented with Vanilla JavaScript